Search in MDM

 Further

-A friend and I are restoring and improving a Renault Clio 16S and we have decided to attach an assisted address.
+A friend and I are restoring and improving a Renault Clio 16S and we've decided to install power steering.

-The steering box is from a Renault Kangoo 1.9D and not to subtract the engine power and avoid the madness of looking for a place to host a hydraulic pump dragged by the engine itself, we decided to install an electric hydraulic pump of a Peugeot 106 1.4 of gasoline.
+The steering box is from a Renault Kangoo 1.9D, and to avoid reducing engine power and the hassle of finding a place to house a hydraulic pump driven by the engine itself, we decided to install an electric hydraulic pump from a Peugeot 106 1.4 petrol.

-And the problem is that neither he nor do we know how to electrically connect it to the installation of the car and I do not know how to mount the hydraulic circuit or attach it to the steering box.
-I say this because I have seen cars that carry a kind of pressure sensor in one of the hydraulic tubes and I do not know if this piece is necessary or not ...
+The problem is that neither of us knows how to connect it electrically to the car's wiring, and I don't know how to assemble the hydraulic circuit or connect it to the steering box.
+I mention this because I've seen cars that have a kind of pressure sensor on one of the hydraulic lines, and I don't know if this part is necessary or not...

 Please connect or create account to join the conversation.